 |Apache Struts 2 Documentation > Home > Guides > Plugin Developers Guide > Plugins|

-Struts 2 plugins contain classes and configuration that extend, replace, or add to existing Struts framework functionality.
-A plugin can be installed by adding its JAR file to the application's class path, in addition to the JAR files to fulfill whatever dependencies the plugin itself may have.
+A Struts 2 plugin is a single JAR that contains classes and configuration that extend, replace, or add to existing Struts framework functionality.
+A plugin can be installed by adding a JAR file to the application's class path, in addition to the JAR files to fulfill whatever dependencies the plugin itself may have.
 To configure the plugin, the JAR should contain a struts-plugin.xml file, which follows the same format as an ordinary struts.xml file.

 Since a plugin can contain the struts-plugin.xml file, it has the ability to:

 Many popular but optional features of the framework are distributed as plugins.
 An application can retain all the plugins provided with the distribution, or just include the ones it uses.
 Plugins can be used to organize application code or to distribute code to third-parties.

 |Plugins are not loaded in any particular order.
 Plugins should not have dependencies on each other.
 A plugin may depend on classes provided by Struts Core, but it should not depend on classes loaded by another plugin.|

 The framework loads its default configuration first, then any plugin configuration files found in others JARs on the classpath, and finally the "bootstrap" struts.xml.